 No matter the tenure of employees, the benefits of improving employee engagement are likely to be more attractive than the costs and consequences of employee disengagement.

 While companies have wrestled with decisions to have employees in-office, hybrid, flexible, or remote, there's an item that each have in common.

 There will always be a need to attend to, and aim to improve, levels of employee engagement.

 In-office employee engagement and virtual employee engagement are both considerations for organizational leaders.
-Related to remote teams, and according to Simran et al. (2021), "companies must create a 'remote but real' culture of trust, incentives and communication in ways they have not before envisaged" (p.
+Related to remote employee engagement, and according to Simran et al. (2021), "companies must create a 'remote but real' culture of trust, incentives and communication in ways they have not before envisaged" (p.
 98).

-Despite the variables and uniqueness of your company and its culture, there are ways to improve employee engagement in your organization.
+Despite the variables and uniqueness of your company and its culture, there are ways to improve employee engagement and ways to increase employee engagement in your organization.
 It's what we look at first in our consulting practice.